imanghafoori1/laravel-middlewarize/README.md

 You can use middlewares to decorate any method calls on any object.

-### Use Cases:
+### How to use:

-First of all, You should use the `\Imanghafoori\Middlewarize\Middlewarable` trait on your class.
+Put the `\Imanghafoori\Middlewarize\Middlewarable` trait on your class.

-For example consider a repository class:
+For example consider a simple repository class:

 ```php
 class UserRepository